followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/40 Filtering and Searching/5 Standalone Filter Builder.md

 ---

-Then, add a button that updates a filter of the **TreeList**'s data source according to the build filter expression.
-The [value](/Documentation/ApiReference/UI_Widgets/dxFilterBuilder/Configuration/#value) option stores this expression.
+Then, add a button that updates a filter of the **TreeList**'s data source according to the filter expression:

 ---
 #####jQuery